“Listen to the desires of your children. Encourage them and then give them the autonomy to make their own decision.” -Denis Waitley

 The after bath time can be different each night.
 Sometimes there’s still a lot of energy left so there’s running and playing, roughhousing, skating, riding bikes, and general chaos!

 Other times we’re worn out and there’s quiet play, stories, drawing, snuggles, Minecraft, or resting in bed and talking.
+I diffuse some calming essential oils to help everyone wind down.

 At some point, there’s some TV.
 The big girls have a couple of shows they like to watch each night; currently Horrible Histories and Deadly 60.